Caster/denvelop/README.md

-You will then find that [nanoc](http://nanoc.ws/) creates a directory `output` that contains a folder structure with plain old `index.html` files in directories and some images and such. **Future work:** make nanoc able to publish using rsync or over FTP, I think it is able to.
+You will then find that [nanoc](http://nanoc.ws/) creates a directory `output` that contains a folder structure with plain old `index.html` files in directories and some images and such.

 Another sidenote: I have created figures using Ipe, the nanoc process will run the `iperender` tool, which you hence need to be able to compile the site.